Articles with 'health coaching'

 - Is your digestive system functioning properly?

 If your body is not functioning properly it’s time for some serious self-care.
-Hire a health coach!
+Hire a health coach for gosh sakes!

 STEP THREE - Eat clean and get off the crap!
 Our daily food becomes our cells, our blood, our organs, our body, and our mind.
 We are what we eat.
 And, I mean that literally!
 If we eat food filled with indigestible chemical substances that impair the immune system, we cannot create vibrant health.
 Stop spending money on healthcare that doesn’t create health and put your money where your mouth is.
 Purchase local, seasonal food that is naturally grown and lovingly prepared.
 It’s as simple, and as hard, as that.

 STEP FIVE - Incorporate ancient healing techniques or use any modern healing practice that works with the body/mind/spirit, and not against it.
-Some healing methods I use include acupuncture, Jung Shim Ki energy, massage, reflexology, aromatherapy, chiropractic, shamanic drumming, chanting, chakra healing, meditation, and many others.
+Some healing methods I use include acupuncture, massage, reflexology, aromatherapy, chiropractic, shamanic drumming, chanting, chakra healing, meditation, and many others.

 Some of my favorite healers in NYC: